-Events held throughout the year, such as Convocations, Commencements, Homecoming and Family Weekend, Spring Week activities, fairs and other programs are always announced on the Web events calendar and on My SJU.
-You can also visit Campus Life Activities online for more ideas on how to engage with students at events all year long.
+Events held throughout the year, such as Convocations, Commencements, Homecoming and Family Weekend, Spring Week activities, fairs and other programs are announced on the University calendar.
+You can also visit the calendar on Student Success website for a host of ways to engage with students.

 There are many ways to make a gift to the University and make a difference in our community of learners.